dsrvlabs/aleo_exporter/README.md

 You typically only need to set the RPC URL, pointing to one of your own nodes:

     ./aleo_exporter -rpcURI=http://yournode:3033

-If you want verbose logs, specify `-v=<num>`.
-Higher verbosity means more debug output.
-For most users, the default verbosity level is fine.
-If you want detailed log output for missed blocks, run with `-v=1`.

 ```
 Usage of ./aleo_exporter: